-5 Click Apply.
+6 Click Apply.
 The launch configuration is stored in the application.

 Once a launch configuration is defined, you can execute it in profiling.
-For more information, see "Running a Profiling Session" on page 73.
+For more information, see Running a Profiling Session.

 NOTE: The parameters provided when you select the data source name in the left pane control session parameters for the specified data source.
-To set these controls, see "Configuring DBMS Properties and Permissions" on page 103.
+To set these controls, see Configuring DBMS Properties and Permissions.